← All guides

 Is it really free for students?

-Yes — 25 transcripts per month with no account, which covers a typical course load.
+Yes — 25 transcripts per month with a free account (3 without one), which covers a typical course load.
 If you need more, registered plans go up to 10,000/month.

 What if the lecture has no captions?